Given all the excitement about OpenAI and ChatGPT I wonder, what will it be like selling AI products in 2023?

-This brings up a question, what is the right approach to selling and marketing AI, machine intelligence, neural networks, deep learning, big data as it’s introduced into the software we use at work and home.
+This brings up a question, what is the right approach to selling and marketing AI, machine intelligence, neural networks, deep learning, and big data as it’s introduced into the software we use at work and home?
 How is your job and your life being impacted as a result?

-We used to think of AI as a something you developed and ran on an ‘AI machine’ with dedicated hardware for performance.
+We used to think of AI as something you developed and ran on an ‘AI machine’ with dedicated hardware for performance.
 Now AI runs on the ubiquitous cloud-based Intel process amongst others manufactured in the millions for 1/1000 the cost of a Lisp Machine.
+But give this industry 5 years and let’s see how ChatGPT runs on dedicated hardware again (smartphone).
+A local version that doesn’t run in the cloud.
+A local version that creates streaming TV shows in the palm of your hand.
+Sound too far out?
+We will see.

 AI software, for the most part, is invisible to us given so much of it runs in the cloud in large, data centers.
-Yes, we have edge devices like Siri and Alexa Google Assistant, Cortana and so forth.
+Yes, we have edge devices like Siri and Alexa Google Assistant, Cortana, and so forth.
 And we will be using highly sophisticated dedicated hardware for image processing in self-driving cars.
 But the challenge remains of how to sell and market AI.
-In the end, it’s not about AI as a technology; it’s about how AI solves a need and makes life better for us to become more who we want to be.
+In the end, it’s not about AI as a technology; it’s about how AI solves a need and makes life better for us to become who we want to be.
 Let’s keep our eyes on that idea.
+The benefits versus the features.
+And from a more altruistic perspective consider the benefits of social innovations the technology enables versus just features of new product inventions.

-Selling AI as profit booster by reducing headcount is a slippery slope if the promise lives up to the anywhere near the hype of AI.
-Personally, I think the emphasis needs to be on how we think and live and educate ourselves with higher levels of insight.
-This is a promise I find more attractive as augment our humanness with more advanced machine technology.
+Why?
+Because selling AI as a profit booster by reducing headcount is a slippery slope if the promise lives up to anywhere near the hype of AI.
+Personally, I think the emphasis needs to be on how we feel and live and educate ourselves with higher levels of insight.
+This is a promise I find more attractive.
+Let’s augment our humanness with more advanced machine technology.
 The reduction of headcount due to automation is part and partial to the introduction of new tools.
 Fair enough.
-I’m suggesting a more mindful approach that is a win-win to the employer and the employee.
+I’m suggesting a more mindful approach that is a win-win for the employer and the employee.
 I’m all for reducing the mind-numbing tasks at work provided I have the opportunity to exercise my creativity and insight to explore new ideas for business AND life at home.
+If this makes sense then consider reading about these ideas further in a book, the Fourth Economy.
+Or check out a review of this book The Fourth Economy and The Future of Work.

 It’s going to be interesting to see who the new winners will be in the coming few years.
 Maybe all of us benefit versus just winners and losers.
 Call me optimistic if you wish.
 I’m hoping for better tools that sharpen our ability to find new insights and solutions to complex problems.
 New AI-based tools that all of us can use, even for free, in public libraries.
 But I digress for now.